Bhuvaneshwaran-A/19CS302_Module_5/Ex no_22.md

 # EX 22 C program to count total number of even elements in an array using calloc().
 ## DATE:
 ## AIM:
 To write a C program to count total number of even elements in an array using calloc().

-## Algorithm
-1.
-2. # EX 22 C program to count total number of even elements in an array using calloc().
-## DATE:
-## AIM:
-To write a C program to count total number of even elements in an array using calloc().